mindspore-ai/docs/docs/lite/docs/source_en/use/register_kernel.md

 ## Custom GPU Operators

 A set of GPU-related functional APIs are provided to facilitate the development of the GPU-based custom operator and enable the GPU-based custom operator to share the same resources with the internal GPU-based operators to improve the scheduling efficiency.
 For details about the APIs, see [mindspore::registry::opencl](https://www.mindspore.cn/lite/api/en/master/api_cpp/mindspore_registry_opencl.html).
 This document describes how to develop a custom GPU operator by parsing sample code.
-Before reading this document, you need to understand [How to Implement Custom Operators](#how-to-implement-custom-operators).
+Before reading this document, you need to understand [Implement Custom Operators](#implementing-custom-operators).
 The [code repository](https://gitee.com/mindspore/mindspore/blob/master/mindspore/lite/test/ut/src/registry/registry_gpu_custom_op_test.cc) contains implementation and registration of custom GPU operators.

 ### Registering Operators

 In this example, the custom operator `Custom_Add` is registered.
-For details about how to create and implement this operator, see [Custom Operator Definition](#custom-operator-definition) and [Custom Operator Implementation](#custom-operator-implementation).
+For details about how to create and implement this operator, see [Defining Custom Operators](#defining-custom-operators) and [Implementing Custom Operators](#implementing-custom-operators).

 #### Implementing a Function for Creating an Operator Instance